alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/asynchronous-architecture-without-queues.md

 ## Asynchronous architecture

 A common strategy in complex systems is asynchronism, which is leaving heavier tasks running on background and getting a return from them only when they are finished.
 The idea is to deliver an immediate response to the user, allowing him / her to do other activities in the meanwhile.
-This approach exists both in programming languages, by the use of the `async / await` keywords, and in systems architectures, with an event or message oriented processing, through queues.
+This approach exists both in programming languages, by the use of the `async / await` keywords, and in systems architectures, with an event or message oriented processing.

-There are dedicated queue systems that are very popular today, among them, Apache Kafka, RabbitMQ, Azure Service Bus and Amazon SQS.
-They adopt partitions and consumer groups to deal with high volumes of messages received and processed in parallel, also taking care of concurrency and post-processing confirmation.
+There are dedicated queues that are very popular today, among them, Apache Kafka and RabbitMQ, that are used for asynchronous processing.
+They can handle high volumes of messages received and processed in parallel, taking care of concurrency and post-processing confirmation.

-Despite the popularity of those tools, other lighter and more practical alternatives can be used in substitution, solving the same problems in a simpler and even cheaper way.
+Despite the popularity of those queues, other lighter and more practical alternatives can be used in substitution, solving the same problems in a simpler and even cheaper way.
 Let's see them.

 * [Messages in databases](#messages-in-databases)
 * [Messages in distributed caches](#messages-in-distributed-caches)